 So you’ve gone on an Alternative Break trip experience, but you are wondering if you should really give this try?
 Here are some reasons why you should consider becoming a Site Leader:

 YOU get to organize a service experience for a group of students!
 Yeah, YOU do.
 Not your friend.
 YOU!
 Yes, it puts pressure on you, but it’s something that you can totally own and you’ll have support along the way!

 Think of being a Site Leader as growing in safe space, developing your own unique style of leadership.
 YOU have the skills and talents; you just need to tap into them.
 We’ll show you how.

-Millennials are desperate to change the world.
+Are you wanting to change the world?
 Help be that change and lead a group of students in the meantime to make an impact.